wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 ###### Dormitory Tower
  - [ ]
 - The characters' welcome letters included the details of their dormitory assignments, and how to access their rooms.
 The transport circles described in the Biblioplex can be used to get the players to their individual dorm rooms by simply standing on one and thinking of their room.
 This method cannot be used to access any other dorm floors unless given permission to do so.
 - They arrive in a curved hallway, within a small alcove which contains a transport circle that can move the players back to the Biblioplex.
 The first door is closed and leads to the resident advisor's room.
-Three doors lead to shared (between two people) 15x15 rooms, one of which magically opens for each appropriate player.
+Three doors lead to shared (between two people) 15 foot by 15 foot rooms, one of which magically opens for each appropriate player.
 Flanking these rooms are two shared bathrooms (gender-neutral) which include showers.
 At the end of the hallway is a common room which can be seen clearly through a bank of floor-to-ceiling windows.
 All floors of the dorm tower have an identical layout.
 - Each shared dorm room houses two wooden beds, each bunked over a wooden desk, and a small gelatinous cube refrigerator.
 On each desk is a sheet of paper, which outlines all of the events for Orientation Week, presented as a checklist.
 It states that each student must turn in their completed checklist to the RA at the end of the week, and this is required before starting classes.
 - Roll to determine which PCs are rooming with each other.
 Also choose a random NPC to be their RA.
 - Players have the evening to do whatever they'd like, describe how they're settling in, and chat with their roommate and possibly others in the hallway.
 In the morning, their Orientation Week begins!